Why Support ICSA

 In the early 1980s, most of the people who contacted International Cultic Studies Association (then known as American Family Foundation) for information or assistance were parents whose child had joined a cult.
 Typically, their child was 19 or 20 years old and joined one of five groups that were well known to workers in this field.
 Although some experienced prolonged grief, most were able to work toward a happy resolution, and professionals within ICSA’s network often helped with their child’s recovery process.
 Grateful parents supported ICSA generously.
 Some have contributed to the organization for more than 30 years.
 We deeply appreciate their support!

 In short, ICSA’s mission of helping victims is more challenging than ever.
-Former members, especially SGAs, often suffer from complex traumas that require special expertise.
+Former members, especially SGAs and MGAs, often suffer from complex traumas that require special expertise.
 Today’s families tend to need support that is focused on conflict resolution, on managing a tough situation, not necessarily “exit,” which, however desirable in some cases, sometimes is not practical in the short term.

 That is why in recent years ICSA has tried to expand and train our network of mental health professionals (MHPs) knowledgeable about cultic dynamics.
 Unfortunately, the majority of cult-aware MHPs, most of whom are former group members, are located in only a handful of metropolitan areas.

 The contributors to the clinical book project are volunteers, as are the speakers at ICSA’s conferences, the facilitators of its workshops and local meetings, the authors of articles published in ICSA’s periodicals, and those who help run our events.
-Indeed, for all intents and purposes, ICSA is a volunteer organization with a small number of paid support staff/consultants (only one of whom is full-time).
+Indeed, for all intents and purposes, ICSA is a volunteer organization with a small number of paid support staff/consultants.

 Because ICSA is so dependent upon volunteers and because it cannot remain dependent on large grants permanently, the organization needs to expand its membership each year.
 ICSA needs a large pool of members to uphold the organization financially and member-volunteers to ensure the continued high quality of ICSA’s publications, conferences, workshops, and educational outreach.